The East Hartford Housing Authority opened its Section 8 waiting list from July 17, 2014 to August 6, 2014. The waiting list is now closed.

 based on 14 different criteria.
 This score is a reflection of how well the housing

 authority manages the Section 8 waiting list, the physical quality of housing

 assisted with Section 8 and the financial management of the program.

 From 2001 to 2009, East Hartford Housing Authority

-scored an average of 95 points.
+scored an average of 95 points as of the last set of publicly available data.
 The housing authority had a high score of

 100 in 2002

 and a low score of 68 in 2001.

 The average SEMAP Score for Housing Authorities in Connecticut is 74.43.